-We're FTB’s - had an offer accepted, yet the agent informed us that the vendor will only proceed if we appoint their chosen solicitors as they want an ‘expedited deal’.
-My instinct tells me that we should use a family solicitor used to conveyancing in New Brighton
+We're new to the buying process - had an offer accepted, but the agent has warned us that the vendor will only go ahead if we instruct their recommended solicitors as they are insisting on an ‘expedited deal’.
+My instinct tells me that we should use a local solicitor used to conveyancing in New Brighton

-We suspect that the seller is unaware of this demand.
-If they desire ‘a quick sale', turning down a genuine purchaser is going to damage their objectives.
-Avoid the agents and go straight to the owners and make sure they understand (a)you are keen to buy (b)you are ready to progress, with finances arranged © you do not need to sell (d) you wish to move quickly (e)however you are going to appoint your own,trusted New Brighton conveyancing solicitors - rather thanthe ones that will give their estate agent a referral fee or achieve conveyancing thresholds demanded by senior management.
+It is highly unlikely the vendors are behind this.
+If they want ‘a quick sale', alienating a genuine buyer is counter productive.
+Contact the vendors directly and explain that (a)you are keen to buy (b)you are ready to go, with finances arranged © you have nothing to sell (d) you wish to move quickly (e)but you intend to appoint your own,trusted New Brighton conveyancing solicitors - as opposed tothose that will give the estate agent a referral fee or achieve conveyancing thresholds demanded by HQ.